Seams – How to Sew a Plain and Open Seam

 Pull the threads to the back of the sewing machine underneath the presser foot.

-Popping the threads to the back will help stop them from getting tangled on the bottom of the fabric.
+Placing the threads on the back of the sewing machine will help stop them from getting tangled on the bottom of the fabric.
 This can look messy and sometimes cause sewing problems.

 Seams - How to Sew a Plain and Open Seam

 Tip: You can hold the threads as you start to sew.
-Every sewing machine performs differently so it just depends if your machine will still pull the threads into a knot.
+Keep in mind that every sewing machine performs differently.

-If you are following a sewing pattern check what the seam allowance is in the pattern instructions.
+If you are following a sewing pattern,, check the seam allowance in the pattern instructions.

 Seams - How to Sew a Plain and Open Seam

-Tip: You can use washi tape to mark seam allowances on the sewing machine if yours doesn’t have the seam allowance you need.
+Tip: You can use washi tape to mark seam allowances on a sewing machine that doesn’t have the seam allowance needed.

 Place the edge of your fabric along the 1.5cm line for this practice.
-If you are following a pattern follow the seam allowance from that instead.
+If you are following a pattern, follow the seam allowance from the instructions instead.

 Seams - How to Sew a Plain and Open Seam

-Start to sew 4-5 stitches by putting your foot down on the foot pedal.
-Stop and reverse the stitches so you go back over the stitches you just sewed.
+Start sewing 4-5 stitches by slowly pushing your foot down on the sewing machine’s pedal.
+Stop and reverse the stitches, so you go back over the stitches you just sewed.

 Seams - How to Sew a Plain and Open Seam